Tone of Voice (TOV). What it means for your marketing

 4. Enthusiastic vs matter-of-fact.

 NNG argues that all copy fits into one of these four groups.
-Think about the copy in your own business.
-Think about any marketing comms you see in the next few days.
-Listen, read and evaluate the tone.
-My guess is the vast majority fit comfortably into one of those categories.
+Test this by looking at the marketing comms you come into contact with over the next few days.
+My prediction: the vast majority fit comfortably into one of those categories.
+But is four really enough?
+Some copywriters who (for lack of a better word) specialise in ToV argue that four groups aren’t enough and that voice requires a sliding scale.

 The right tone of voice helps your company

 Working on tone of voice isn’t a fluffy branding exercise.
-It has a direct impact on your business.
-Here’s how.
+Getting it right will have an impact on your business because it…

 Keeps you consistent